Container Condition & Grading Guide

 - Sold at a reduced price

-Cosmetic Wear vs Structural Integrity
+Cosmetic Wear

-A container can look rough but still perform exceptionally well for storage or industrial use.
+Does not affect performance — a container can look rough but still perform exceptionally well for storage or industrial use.

 Inspection & Transparency